 As far as planets are concerned, we find it convenient to express their characteristics relative to the Earth.
 In our system, rocky planets like Earth range in size from from 1.0 Earth mass to 0.055 Earth mass (Mercury).
 Planets as a whole range in density from about 5.5 (Earth) to 3.9 Mars, for the rocky planets, to 1.7 (Neptune) to 0.7 (Saturn) for the gas planets.
-We look first at rocky planets, or rocky satellies of gas giants, for signs of life.
+We look first at rocky planets, or rocky planets of gas giants, for signs of life.

 If we find life evolved elsewhere in the solar system, we will want to know if it is related to terrestrial life; or did some other solar system body support an independent origin of life.
-Mars offers a complication in this respect because meteorite or asteroid impacts on Mars eject enough material for it to reach Earth as meteorites, or the reverse.
+Mars offers a complication in this respect because meteorite or asteroid impacts on Mars eject enough material for it to reach Earth as meteorites.
 Because of this there is the possibility that life first evolved on Mars and then seeded Earth via transfer meteorites.
 Alternatively, life may have evolved independently on the two planets.
 Even if life never developed elsewhere in our Solar System, we still wish to know whether there is a chemical record preserved from pre-biological times in ancient rocks on other worlds that might suggest how life began on Earth.